adimis-ai/sotreus-frontend/README.md

+You are a frontend developer and you have to create a web application that will allow users to create a WireGuard VPN client configuration.
+The application should be able to create a client configuration and download it as a file.

+You have already created the Dashboard Page and now you have to Server page but you were not provided with the requirements for building the UI only the API documentation was provided.

+Please reference the following API documentation and tell me how will you build the Server page.
 # Sotreus API Documentation

 Sotreus API allows you to interact with the WireGuard server and client configurations.
 This API can be used to manage the WireGuard VPN service, clients, and their configurations.